ShakedLub/FreeViewing/README.md

 ###### Conditions:

 (a) saveFlag: 0 do not save, 1 save

 (b) experiment\_number: '1' for experiment 1, '2' for experiment 2 (this number should be given as a char)

-###### Comments:
+###### More analyses:

+* Bayesian analysis:

-* Inside the folder BayesianAnalysis there are calculations in JASP of the Bayesian analysis
+Inside the folder BayesianAnalysis there are the Bayesian analysis calculations in JASP.

-* Inside the folder AnalysisR there is:
+* GBC, GB-Bayes and Bayesian parameter estimation analyses:

+(1) Open the R project AnalysisR.Rproj

-(1) Code for running GBC and GBBayes tests on the behavioral data.
+(2) Running GBC and GBBayes tests on the behavioral data.
-Running the code: (a) GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R
+Running the code: (a) Run GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R

-(2) Code for running Bayesian parameter estimation analysis BayesianParameterEstimationScript.R
+(2) Running Bayesian parameter estimation analysis.

+Running the code: Run BayesianParameterEstimationScript.R